jooanc/Tv_Ventures_Project/README.md

 Examples: http://127.0.0.1:5000/installations or http://localhost:5000/subscriptions

-CURRENTLY:
-For step 3 of this project:
+Current status for step 3 of this project:

-The basic home pages for each table, that list all of the data in that table, are laid out.
+- The basic home pages for each table, that list all of the data in that table, are laid out.